Cheng-Lin-Li/SegCaps/README.md

 ### by [Rodney LaLonde](https://rodneylalonde.wixsite.com/personal) and [Ulas Bagci](http://www.cs.ucf.edu/~bagci/)

 ### Modified by [Cheng-Lin Li](https://cheng-lin-li.github.io/about/)
-### Objectives: Build up a pipeline for Object Segmentation experiments on SegCaps with not only 3D CT images (LUNA 16) but also 2D color images (MS COCO 2017).
+### Objectives: Build up an End-to-End pipeline for Object Segmentation experiments on SegCaps with not only 3D CT images (LUNA 16) but also 2D color images (MS COCO 2017).

-## This repository cloned from the implementation of SegCaps from official site with program restructure and enhancements.
+## This repository downloaded from the implementation of SegCaps from official site with program restructure and enhancements.

 The original paper for SegCaps can be found at https://arxiv.org/abs/1804.04241.